Don’t Be Surprised To Meet The Male Member Of Jaipur’s Human Milk Bank

-Jeevandhara was inaugurated on 26th March.
+Jeevandhara was inaugurated on 26th March 2015.
 It hasn’t been very long, so yes, people are not much acquainted with it.
-Our counselors go in for bed to bed counseling and we are also planning on spreading awareness through flexes, banners, documentary, etc. Let’s see!
-All that might be undertaken in the coming months.
+Our counselors go in for bed to bed counseling, and we are also planning on spreading awareness through flexes, banners, documentary, etc. Let’s see!

 What are you like post the work hours?

 *Chuckles* I believe that is a characteristic that runs in the blood of every Indian male.

 After I get free from here, I take some rest and then go to indulge in this favorite hobby of mine: playing cricket!

 And that was our tete-a-tete with Jeevandhara’s Manager Vinay Sharma.

 During ongoing Breastfeeding Week, I came across a lot of men who shy away from the mere mention of the word ‘Breastfeeding.’
 Dear men, be inspired from this gentleman who isn’t just working at the Jeevandhara wing, but also fiercely promoting the cause.

 Hah!
 I finally found the right reason to use the hashtag: #BeingAMan!

 Picture Courtesy: Shashank K Tyagi